-In this post, Woodbridge Home Exteriors, a trusted provider of energy-efficient windows, discusses the most common types of casings.
+In this post, Woodbridge Home Solutions, a trusted provider of energy-efficient replacement windows, discusses the most common types of casings.

-Modern casings are typically clean, and they match the color of wood or the rest of the window.
-They mostly blend in rather than stand out.
+Modern casings are typically clean, and they match the color of the wood or the rest of the window.
+They mainly blend in rather than stand out.

 High-profile casings usually offer the most options.
 You can have them installed above the window or around the entire window.
 You can also opt for plastic or composite materials, which are ready-made and designed with the look of layered moldings.

 Low-profile casings are more practical than decorative.
-They typically lay flat against the interior walls to add a finished look and visually tie replacement windows to your home.
+They typically lay flat against the interior walls to add a finished look and visually tie replacement home windows to your house’s aesthetic and design.

 Complete casings surround all four sides of your window, and they can be a simple layer of molding or multiple layers that trim out your window.
 Due to their design, complete casings tend to be more appealing.
 Furthermore, interior trims typically match or complement the interior moldings of your home.

-Woodbridge Home Exteriors has a range of expertise covering vinyl windows, doors, siding, and more.
-With several years of experience, we can promise superior craftsmanship and customer service.
-Call us at (806) 318-1285 or fill out our contact form to request a free quote.
-We serve customers in Topeka and Hutchinson, KS.
+Woodbridge Home Solutions has a range of expertise covering replacement windows, doors, siding, and more.
+With several decades of experience, we can promise superior craftsmanship and customer service.
+Contact us today for a free quote on vinyl windows in Dallas or surrounding areas in Texas.